ssrando/ssrando/README.md

 - Something to run the randomized game:
     + An emulator (Dolphin is the most widely used one)
-    + A Wii, homebrewed to accept running games from a SD card, a USB flash drive or an external hard drive (for homebrewing, visit [this website](https://wii.guide))
+    + A Wii, homebrewed to accept running games from a SD card, a USB drive or an external hard drive (for homebrewing, visit [this website](https://wii.guide))

 ## Installation